Conceptual Definition Language (CDL)

 }

-A view with parameter
+A parametrized view like modeled in the section on view with parameter

-modeled in the previous example, can be exposed as follows:
+can be exposed as follows:

 service SomeService {